top of page

 M: Shall these no more confess a manly sway - but changeful woman's changing whims obey? - and quite transform, in every point complete, your Gothic abbey to - saints above spare us! - a country seat

-B: While I quite fancy the notion of plumped cushions and tea at three, yet - Matthews - my friends (frowns and paces) - I know not the state of your bone-boxes this morning - however, judging by your greenish aspects and yellowy sockets - ne'er cider, nor champagne, nor white brandies - nor yet yon miraculous Pearson's Remedy for Inflamed Dandies - can compensate the forfeiture of ready money and shame - I am therefore - and henceforth - sworn off all four of the maids and their potations - for, undoubtedly, it would be a lifetime of pretty much the same
+B: While I quite fancy the notion of plumped cushions and tea at three, yet - Matthews - my friends (frowns and paces) - ne'er cider, nor champagne, nor white brandies - nor yet yon miraculous Pearson's Remedy for Inflamed Dandies - can compensate the forfeiture of ready money and freedom - I am therefore - and henceforth - sworn off all four of the maids and their potations - for, undoubtedly, it would be a lifetime of mother-in-laws and one-sided negotiations

 M and H exchange ocular high-fives